 Creating a Budget

-A budget limit sets how much can be spent for the month—or, in the case of one-time budgets—sets a limit for the lifetime of the budget.
-You can always increase or decrease this as well, so don't worry if you need to change it later.
+A budget limit sets how much can be spent during the budget interval or for the lifetime of the budget if there is not an interval.
+You can always increase or decrease the budget limit, so don't worry if you need to change it later.

 You can set shared funds settings on the budget.
 Shared funds allow all members of a budget to have access to any available funds within the budget.
 This means that budget members don’t have to request funds every time they need extra, but budget owners still get to set spending limits.
 To learn more about shared funds, click here.